 This brand is one of the oldest out there.
 Patek Philippe was founded in 1839 and has specialized in creating luxury timepieces ever since.

 One of the more charming things about this company is that it is family owned.
 That is in contrast to most other brands, which are either large corporations themselves or part of even larger conglomerates.
 Throughout its history, Patek Philippe has amassed numerous achievements and made a variety of technological leaps.

 As far as the products themselves go, many horological experts consider Patek Philippe watches to be the best in the world.
 That doesn’t just mean the best value, or the best in their price range, though.
 It means that if you put a Patek head to head with any timepiece, it would win.
 Now, that is just an opinion, but it is the opinion of many prominent people who know their way around watches.

 The one hesitation I have in putting Audemars Piguet on this list is their somewhat small catalog.

 While they have some alternatives, nearly every watch they sell is a Royal Oak or an offshoot of that iconic piece.
 Still, their popularity is undeniable, and they absolutely deserve a spot on this list.
-Additionally, their Code 11.59 collection is about to expand their offerings considerably, which should make the company even more alluring going forward.
+Additionally, the Audemars Piguet Code 11.59 collection is about to expand its offerings considerably, which should make the company even more alluring going forward.